awsdocs/amazon-route53-docs/doc_source/white-label-name-servers.md

 + Change the minimum TTL for the SOA record for the hosted zone to 60 seconds or less\.
 This is the last value in the SOA record\.

-If you accidentally give your registrar the wrong IP addresses for your white label name servers, your website will become unavailable and remain unavailable for the duration of the TTL after you correct the problem\.
+If you accidentally give your registrar the wrong IP addresses for your white\-label name servers, your website will become unavailable and remain unavailable for the duration of the TTL after you correct the problem\.
 By setting a low TTL, you reduce the amount of time that your website is unavailable\.

 For more information about creating hosted zones and specifying a reusable delegation set for the name servers for the hosted zones, see [CreateHostedZone](http://docs.aws.amazon.com/Route53/latest/APIReference/API_CreateHostedZone.html) in the *Amazon Route 53 API Reference*\.